NomicFoundation/hardhat/docs/tutorial/4-contracts/README.md

 - The token is non-divisible.
 You can transfer 1, 2, 3 or 37 tokens but not 2.5.

 ::: tip
 You might have heard about ERC20, which is a token standard in Ethereum.
-Tokens such as DAI, USDC, MKR and ZRX follow the ERC20 standard which allows them all to be compatible with any software that can deal with ERC20 tokens.
+Tokens such as DAI, USDC, MKR and ZRX follow the ERC20 standard which allows them all to be compatible with any software that can deal with ERC20 tokens. **For simplicity's sake the token we're going to build is *not* an ERC20.**
 :::

 ## Writing smart contracts